GovTechSG/ship-hats-migration/README.md

-# ship-hats-migration
+# SHIP-HATS Migration
-This repo is to capture documentation for migrating ship-hats from v1 to v2.0
+This documentation provides informarion to help you migrate SHIP-HTAS from version 1.0 to version 2.0